praekeltfoundation/seed-stack/README.rst

 All of this is installed and configured using Puppet_.
 For more information, see the `Puppet README`_.

+The available VMs defined in the Vagrantfile are as follows:
+- ``standalone`` - a Seed Stack combination controller/worker with a Docker Registry and load-balancer
+- ``controller`` - a Seed Stack controller with a load-balancer
+- ``worker`` - a Seed Stack worker with a Docker Registry

+You can run either the standalone VM or the controller and worker VMs but not both as their forwarded ports will conflict.

 Once running launch the sample ``python-server`` application::

     $ curl -XPOST \